 Unless you are looking to create a low ceiling height for storage or maybe a kid’s playroom loft then under 16 feet might work as a starting point.
 But we’ll have to check with local codes to make sure the new loft construction is allowed.

 Consider your light source.
 It’s important to work out how you’re going to illuminate both your elevated room and the newly enclosed space below.
 For natural light, if there are already existing windows then that’s great.
 If not then maybe we can add them.
 Skylights are great options too for loft construction in homes.
+Also consider dormer windows.
+They add internal head space, a great view, and a wonderful external appeal.

 Safety Walls and Rails: You sure don’t want anyone falling from your loft!
 Since most loft designs have an open section we must consider safety.
 Half walls are a popular choice.
 However if you want to enjoy the downward view a little more then a railing might suffice.
 But then that really depends on your needs.
 We can advise you of the best loft design for you and your family.